obscuradesign/apollo/README.md

 ### Data Flow
 1.  **Harvesting:** Two local Python scripts (`smc_harvester.py` and `si_harvester.py`) scrape the official SMC Schedule of Classes (Oracle APEX) and the SI page of the SMC website.
-2.  **Processing:** The scripts parse thousands of HTML rows, filtering specifically for the "MS" (Math/Science) building and normalizing time formats.
+2.  **Processing:** The scripts parse thousands of HTML rows, filtering for supported buildings (MSB, Drescher, HSS, SCI, BUS) and normalizing time formats.
 3.  **Static Generation:** The data is compiled into optimized JSON files (`roomSchedule_LIVE.json` and `siSchedule.json`).
 4.  **Runtime Rendering:** The React frontend reads this static data, compares it against the user's system clock (or "Time Machine" state), and updates the SVG fill colors in real-time.